-where $\sigma^2:=\frac{m(m-1)}{\mathbb{E}[\nu(\nu-1)]}$. $(B_t)_{t\in [0,1]}$ is a reflected Brownian motion in time interval $[0,1]$ and $\mathcal{T}_{(B_t)_{t\in [0,1]}}$ is a real tree encoded by the Brownian motion.
+where $\sigma^2:={m(m-1)}/{\mathbb{E}[\nu(\nu-1)]}$.
+Here $(B_t)_{t\in [0,1]}$ is a reflected Brownian motion in time interval $[0,1]$ and $\mathcal{T}_{(B_t)_{t\in [0,1]}}$ is a real tree encoded by the Brownian motion.
 The convergence holds in law for the pointed Gromov-Hausdorff topology on metric spaces and Skorokhod topology on c\'adl\'ag functions.
-The definition and the concept of convergence of real trees can be found in, for example, \cite{le2005random}.
+The concept of convergence of real trees can be found, for example, in \cite{le2005random}.

-Note that the $\lambda$-baised random walk can be included in the framework of random walk on a tree with random environment, where no randomness is introduced in the environment.
-In detail, the potential of a vertex $u$ in the first generation of $\TT$, always denoted as $\triangle V(u)$, is $\ln(\lambda)$ with probability 1.
-Then the Laplace transform of the point process of the potential can also be defined for $t\geq0$ by:
+We are interested in the case when $\nu$ does not have the second moment.
+The $\lambda$-baised random walk can be viewed as a random walk in random environment, where in fact no randomness is introduced in the environment.
+More precisely, the potential of a vertex $u$ in the first generation of $\TT$, denoted by $\triangle V(u)$, is $\ln(\lambda)$ with probability 1.
+The Laplace transform of the point process of the potential is defined for $t\geq0$ as

-In \cite{de2022scaling}, it's proved by L.Raph\'elis that under the hypothesis $(\mathbf H_c)$ and $(\mathbf H_\kappa)$ on $\psi$, the height function of the walk $(|X_n|)_{n\geq 0}$ and the trace $(\mathcal{R}_n)_{n\geq 0}$ converge jointly towards the continuous-time height process of a spectrally positive stable L\'evy process of index $\kappa$ and L\'evy forest coded by it, with same method as \cite{aidekon2017scaling}.
-The proof of the main theorem in that article is relied on the theory about convergence of height process and Levy trees constructed in \cite{duquesne2002random}.
-Roughly speaking, the convergence of height process indicates the convergence of real trees.
+In \cite{de2022scaling}, L.Raph\'elis proves that under some hypothesis (the hypothesis $(\mathbf H_c)$ and $(\mathbf H_\kappa)$ in the article) on $\psi$, the height function of the walk $(|X_n|)_{n\geq 0}$ and the trace $(\mathcal{R}_n)_{n\geq 0}$ converge jointly towards the continuous-time height process of a spectrally positive stable L\'evy process of index $\kappa$ and L\'evy forest coded by it.
+The proof of the main theorem in that article relies on the theory about the convergence of height process and Levy trees constructed in \cite{duquesne2002random}.